Melinda Haag Discusses Impact of Comey Testimony and What’s Next for the Investigation

 Melinda has conducted and supervised countless complex investigations in connection with her work representing companies, boards of directors and the government.
 She typically first meets with the client to discuss and understand the facts and allegations, as well as context and culture, and then to agree on a focused, efficient investigative plan.
 Melinda understands that some investigations require a broad, exhaustive approach, and that some can be more narrowly tailored and conducted in a way that minimizes disruption.
 These investigations have involved allegations or concerns regarding the Foreign Corrupt Practices Act, trade secret theft, bribery, antitrust enforcement, health care fraud, public corruption, securities fraud, and mail and wire fraud, among others.

 Melinda also has significant experience representing high-level executives in connection with government investigations and cases, as well as in internal investigations.
 She is currently representing the General Counsel of a national bank; the founder and former CEO of a San Francisco-based tech company; the founder and CEO of a tech company in connection with a wide-ranging international investigation; the former CEO of a health care company; and more.
 Melinda understands the special challenges her individual clients face, cares deeply about the difficulties they face, and quickly gains their trust.

 Melinda is called upon regularly to speak at conferences and law schools, as a keynote speaker, panelist, or moderator, on a wide range of legal and career-related subjects.
 She is also often asked by media outlets to provide information and commentary regarding issues ranging from the work of the Special Counsel to criminal justice reform.

-During her recent service as United States Attorney, Melinda was limited by government and ethics rules in her ability to serve on boards and with community organizations.
+During her service as United States Attorney, Melinda was limited by government and ethics rules in her ability to serve on boards and with community organizations.
 Before her time as U.S. Attorney, Melinda served in the following board and related capacities:

-of Melinda's notable representations include:
+Some of Melinda's notable representations include: